CrunchyData/postgres-operator/installers/olm/openshift.description.md

 #### Storage

 Configure the backend storage for the Persistent Volumes used by each PostgreSQL cluster.
 Depending on the type of persistent storage you wish to make available, adjust the `StorageClass` as necessary.
-For example, to deploy fon AWS using `gp2`, you would set the following:
+For example, to deploy on AWS using `gp2`, you would set the following:

 ```